andrewdalpino/esm2-function-classifier/README.md

-# ESM2 Protein Function Caller
+# ESM2 Protein Function Predictor

 An Evolutionary-scale Model (ESM) for protein function prediction from amino acid sequences using the Gene Ontology (GO).
-Based on the ESM2 Transformer architecture, pre-trained on [UniRef50](https://www.uniprot.org/help/uniref), and fine-tuned on the [AmiGO](https://huggingface.co/datasets/andrewdalpino/AmiGO) dataset, this model predicts the GO subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.
+Based on the ESM2 Transformer architecture, pre-trained on [UniRef50](https://www.uniprot.org/help/uniref), and fine-tuned on the [AmiGO](https://huggingface.co/datasets/andrewdalpino/AmiGO) protein function dataset, this model predicts the GO subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.

 ## What are GO terms?